Chygos/Projects/Taxi demand analysis/EDA/README.md

 # **Analysis Findings**

-We analysed New York's Taxi and Limousine Commission's (TLC) data about yellow taxi trips hauled between January 2019 and March 2024.
+We analysed New York's Taxi and Limousine Commission's (TLC) data about yellow taxi paid trips hauled between January 2019 and March 2024.
 The analysis was structured in six (6) main headings.
 We examined

 - The Key Performance Indicators (KPIs) such as the total volume of yellow taxis booked and paid for by commuters
 - Temporal variations of taxi volume and revenue generated over time, per hour, day of the week, month, and year.